fairlearn/fairlearn-proposals/api/Updated-Metrics.md

 This should generalise to the other methods described above.

 One open question is how extra arguments should be passed to the individual metric functions, including how to handle the `indexed_params=`.
-Onek possible solution is to have lists, with indices corresponding to the list of functions supplied to `group_summary()` For example, for `index_params=` we would have:
+A possible solution is to have lists, with indices corresponding to the list of functions supplied to `group_summary()` For example, for `index_params=` we would have:
 ```python
 indexed_params = [['sample_weight'], ['sample_weight']]